Bendodroid/RocketFuelManager/README.md

 The program doesn't care how you format the date and title, it uses your input(as a string) as an identifier to save/load it, so don't put unnecessary whitespaces at the end of your input.
-To keep it easy, you should always use the same way to input your date and title, something like <2017-12-31>.
+To keep it easy, you should always use the same way to input your date or title, something like 2017-12-31.

 ### Planned changes